Fast Facts

 You will guide students to a higher appreciation of language and literature with an English or literacy specialisation.
 With a specialisation in mathematics, you will be there to see the moment when students finally comprehend that complex principle.

-You can indulge your own love for STEM by specialise in science or technology.
+You can indulge your own love for STEM by specialise in science.
 Imagine sparking that same kind of passion in your students!
 Choose the health and physical education specialisation to leverage your interest in health and fitness and pass your interests on to another generation.

 Primary Teaching Courses That Lead To Employment Opportunity